25 Incredible Things to Do in Riviera Maya Mexico in 2023

 Advertised as a Las Vegas-style production, Coco Bongo is an all-you-can-drink show and nightclub with locations in both Cancun and Playa del Carmen.

-The massive, multi-level halls hold up to 1,800 spectators for a lively night of drinking and dancingβit’s actually a lot of fun!
+The massive, multi-level halls hold up to 1,800 spectators for a lively night of drinking and dancing–it’s actually a lot of fun!

 25. Go horseback riding in the Yucatan jungle

-Saddle up for a horseback riding adventure if youβre looking for a low key, yet exciting way to explore the Riviera Maya.
+Saddle up for a horseback riding adventure if you’re looking for a low key, yet exciting way to explore the Riviera Maya.

-Suitable for riders of all levels, this tour takes you horseback riding through YucatΓ‘n peninsula jungle, where you can learn about the flora and fauna and even get the chance to spot monkeys, coati, and other wildlife.
+During the ride, you’ll learn about the flora and fauna and even get the chance to spot monkeys, coati, and other wildlife.

 Once you reach a natural cenote, you’ll get to dismount and cool off with a cenote swim before heading back to the ranch.